 Inject Interface X Components individually into your website's DOM

-This tutorial outlines how to smoothly integrate Interface X Components individually into your commerce store.
+This tutorial outlines how to integrate Interface X Components individually into your commerce store.
 This approach provides full flexibility by injecting specific components—like the search box or results grid—into any part of your site’s DOM.

 To inject specific Interface X Components into your DOM, perform the following steps: